 "I notice that I care about you and what you have to say and also notice that I am hungry and starting to fade.
 I need to get some food.
 I am wondering if this has been helpful and if there is anything I can do before I go get something to eat?"

 On other hand, if you take on the job of getting this person out of suffering or hold the belief that you will only be loved if you give unconditionally, you will likely ignore your own needs.
 You may say things to yourself like:

 "It would be selfish to stop listening right now."

 "It's not polite to interrupt."

 "They will feel hurt if I say I can't listen anymore."

 "It's my job as a caring person (friend, partner, daughter, etc.) to listen."

 "A compassionate person would keep listening."

-These are the words of the part of you that puts you in empathy hostage.
-A place where you start to feel resentful or guilty instead of compassionate.
+These are beliefs that put you in empathy hostage.
+Empathy hostage is a place where you start to feel resentful or guilty instead of compassionate.
 In the end these painful experiences have you avoiding times when you could give empathy freely.

 This week notice when you are listening more than you really want to.
-Experiment with interrupting to help the other person connect with both your caring for them and your desire to tend to other needs to take care of yourself.
+Experiment with interrupting to help the other person connect with both your caring for them and your desire to tend to your own needs.